mayraberrones94/Aprendizaje/README.md

 Now that we have this, we wanted to try the datasets of the images.
 At first we tried with the images themselves, but because of a minor inconvinience with my RAM memory, we repeated the process we made in homework 2, where we turned our images into text.
 Again, we use the dataset of minimias, because is the smallest one of all the others I have.
 For the entire code see [notebook](https://github.com/mayraberrones94/Aprendizaje/blob/main/Notebooks/HW4_Mias_2.ipynb).

-Following the steps from before, we have our logistic regresion model:
+Following the steps from before, we have our logistic regression model:

 ```python
 import pandas as pd